Personality development: Influencing factors

 Personality traits demonstrate moderate levels of continuity, smaller but still significant normative or mean-level changes, and individual differences in change, often late into the life course.
 This pattern is influenced by genetic, environmental, transactional, and stochastic factors.

 Genetics

+Genetics can have an impact on one's development of personality.
+Genes are passed on from one generation to the next and contain characteristics of one's being.
+Personality can be influenced through many genes acting together.
+These genes can be huge indicators especially in the temperament and even certain psychiatric disorders in people.
+There is strong evidence provided in what Gestel and Broeckhoven write on the matter that certain disorders such as attention deficit hyperactivity disorder or ADHD and even substance dependance are heavily influenced and determined by our genetics.
+We can continue looking at the connection between personality and our genes through the many study methods brought about through behavioral genetics that make the connection clearer.
+Behavioral genetics refers to the results of adoption studies and twin studies.

+Adoption Studies: Genetics are not very highly correlated with adoptive families and their personalities.
+Studies have been performed comparing adoptive siblings in a family to those who were biological siblings.
+A correlation of p=0.05 was found between the personalities of biological siblings and of other family members.
+Adoptive siblings had a correlation of p=0.04 between their personalities and the others' in the family.
+This shows that there is no supporting evidence for genetic differences in personality in relation to a common environment.
+Similar correlations were associated with parents and their adoptive children compared to their biological children.

+Twin Studies: Genetics can have an influence on twins with identical twins sharing 100% of their genes and fraternal twins sharing, on average, 50%.
+Genetics can have a big effect on the development of personality, as can be seen in the personality similarities of twins.
+Studies have shown that identical twins' personalities are more similar than those of nonidentical twins.
+Identical twins have a correlation of about 40%.
+Differences in sex have not shown to have any influence on gene heritability or on individual personality.

-Twin and adoption studies have demonstrated that the heritability of personality traits ranges from .3-.6, with a mean of .5, indicating that 50% of variation in observable personality traits is attributable to genetic influences.
-In contrast, family and adoption studies have demonstrated a low heritability factor of .22.
-A study conducted on German women using an IAT (implicit association test), shows a connection between the function of specific neurotransmitters and the predisposition to have certain personality traits like anxiety or extraversion.
+Twin and adoption studies have demonstrated that the heritability of personality traits ranges from 0.3 to 0.6, with a mean of 0.5, indicating that 50% of variation in observable personality traits is attributable to genetic influences.
+In contrast, family and adoption studies have demonstrated a low heritability factor.
+An IAT (implicit association test) on German women has found a connection between specific neurotransmitters and the predisposition for certain personality traits, such as anxiety or extraversion.
 With the effects of genetic similarity removed, children from the same family often appear no more alike than randomly selected strangers; yet, identical twins raised apart are nearly as similar in personality as identical twins raised together.
-These findings suggest is that shared family environment has virtually no effect on personality development, and that similarity between relatives is almost entirely due to shared genetics.
+These findings suggest that shared family environment has virtually no effect on personality development, and that similarity between relatives is almost entirely due to shared genetics.